 C Jones and D Vollrath, Introduction to Economic Growth, W W Norton & Co, 2013

-After completing this module you will be able to:
+On successfully completing the module students will be able to:

-manipulate a number of theoretical models to analyse economic growth
+3 Manipulate theoretical models to analyse economic growth